Achieving Health Equity Together

 The impact of our partnership has reached beyond the scientific community

 The RX Revolutionaries Documentary Series videos have accrued over 2 million impressions and over 5,000 views (and counting).
-More importantly, the videos have made a real life impact on the subjects’ lives.
+More importantly, the videos have made real life impacts on the subjects’ lives.

 In one video, Scientific American documented a Ukrainian oncologist risking his life to get children with cancer to safety in the war-torn country.
 His work was highlighted by President Volodymyr Zelenskyy after the video aired.